Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Op 21

-Bleed the front left wheel.
+Bleed the LH front wheel caliper.

 Op 22

-Bleed the front right wheel.
+Bleed the RH front wheel caliper.

 Op 23